Is Generation Required for Data-Efficient Perception?: Experiments

 \subsection{Non-Generative Methods}

-\textbf{Setup.} We train non-generative methods on each dataset using unsupervised and supervised losses.
-In the unsupervised setting, we train encoders jointly with the regularized Transformer decoder using a VAE loss~\citep{kingma2014autoencoding}.
-Although encoders are trained to invert the decoder ID, the method is non-generative out-of-domain because the encoder is not designed to invert the decoder OOD.
+\textbf{Setup.} We evaluate the compositional generalization of non-generative methods trained on each dataset, using both supervised and unsupervised objectives.
 In the supervised setting, we train an encoder-only classifier to predict animal and background labels from slots.
-All models achieve essentially perfect ID accuracy ($\sim 99.8\%$).
-Thus, we only report OOD accuracy.
-To this end, we report results for the configuration of slot encoder and fine-tuning strategy that yielded the highest OOD scores.
+In the unsupervised setting, we jointly train encoders with the regularized Transformer decoder using a VAE loss~\citep{kingma2014autoencoding}.
+Although encoders are trained to invert the decoder on ID data, the method remains non-generative OOD since the encoder is not designed to invert the decoder on OOD images.

-\textbf{Results.} On PUG-Background (\cref{fig:non_gen_fig} A.), we observe that unsupervised non-generative methods trained from scratch or pretrained on relatively small corpora (e.g., DINOv1 or I-JEPA on ImageNet) yield poor OOD performance.
-A similar pattern appears on PUG-Texture (\cref{fig:non_gen_fig} B.), though it is slightly less pronounced.
-OOD accuracy generally improves when using ViTs pretrained at larger scale, such as DINOv2 or SigLIP2, as well as when the encoder is trained with additional supervised data.
-In both cases, however, these OOD improvements rely on an increase in data scale.
+\textbf{Results: Training from scratch.} In~\cref{tab:pug_results_non_gen}, we report ID and OOD accuracy across all datasets for each model and training objective.
+Across datasets, all methods achieve near-optimal ID accuracy.
+On both \emph{PUG-Background} and \emph{PUG-Texture}, however, OOD performance is poor, suggesting that further inductive biases are required for these methods to generalize compositionally.
+In contrast, on \emph{PUG-Object}, we observe near-perfect OOD accuracy.
+In this dataset, OOD concept combinations do not interact, as animals never occlude one another.
+This corresponds to the special case of $n=0$ in~\cref{sec:encoder_res}, where $\mathcal{G}_\textnormal{int}$ has a simpler structure.
+Our results suggest that for such ground-truth structure, existing encoder inductive biases may be sufficient for OOD generalization.

-In \cref{fig:non_gen_fig} C., we report results on PUG-Object.
-In this case, the OOD concept combinations do not interact since animals never occlude.
-This then corresponds to the special case of $n = 0$ in~\cref{sec:encoder_res} in which $\mathcal{G}_\textnormal{int}$ has a simpler structure.
-While we do not explicitly enforce this structure on encoders, we observe near-perfect OOD accuracy, indicating that such structure makes compositional generalization fundamentally easier for non-generative methods.
+\textbf{Results: Pretrained base encoder.} In~\cref{fig:pretrain_fig}, we study the impact of using base encoders with varying degrees of pretraining.
+We use DINOv1 \citep{caron2021emerging}, I-JEPA \citep{assran2023self}, DINOv2 \citep{oquab2024dinov}, CLIP \citep{radford2021learning}, and SigLIP2 \citep{tschannen2025siglip}, which are optionally fine-tuned using a LoRA adapter \citep{hu2022lora}.
+We report results for the best-performing combination of slot encoder and fine-tuning strategy.
+On \emph{PUG-Background} (\cref{fig:pretrain_fig} A.), we observe OOD gains when using base encoders pretrained on relatively small corpora (e.g., DINOv1 or I-JEPA trained on ImageNet) compared to training from scratch.
+Performance continues to improve with larger-scale pretraining, as in DINOv2 and SigLIP2, as well as when encoders are trained with supervised data.
+A similar trend appears on PUG-Texture (\cref{fig:pretrain_fig} B.), though it is less pronounced.
+These results suggest that data scale can compensate for a lack of explicit inductive biases in non-generative methods, enabling compositional generalization to emerge, but at the expense of data efficiency.